Cal’s Own, Jesmond

 Nether Edge Pizza

-There’s a reason these guys were one of the Eat Sheffield Street Food finalists last year.
+There’s a reason these guys were one of the Eat Sheffield Street Food finalists in 2016.
 They offer fast food, but not as you know it: fired at 550 degrees, your pizza cooks in 90 seconds.
 Stick to classic margherita or go wild with some line caught crab and artichokes, or the pulled Peking duck with spring onions on a hoisin base.

 Broomhill’s not what you’d call a hotbed of culinary invention, but this outpost blends Neapolitan propriety with a verve for veg-based spins on classics: the verdure, with courgette ribbons, roasted peppers, red onion and olives, is the standout.
 They’ve started doing pop-ups around the region of late too.